 Continue to select the second tweet

 Choose Extract text of the selected elements from the Tips Panel

 3. Create another Loop Item - to scroll down the web page

-The infinite scroll pattern of Twitter is designed to load content dynamically, which requires a few necessary tweaks in the task workflow to minimize the loss of data.
+The infinite scroll pattern of Twitter is designed to load content dynamically, requiring a few necessary tweaks in the task workflow to minimize data loss.

 4. Rewrite some of the XPath - to locate the web elements more accurately